Jabber

 Definition

-Jabber is a technology term referring to a communication protocol for instant messaging.
+Jabber is a technology term referring to an instant messaging protocol.
 It was developed by the Jabber open source community in 1999 before it was handed over to the Internet Engineering Task Force.
-Now commonly known as XMPP (Extensible Messaging and Presence Protocol), it allows real-time exchange of messages and presence information between two parties on a network.
+Now commonly known as XMPP (Extensible Messaging and Presence Protocol), it allows the real-time exchange of messages and presence information between two parties on a network.

 Key Takeaways